umutondersu/neovim-flake/README.md

-# A basic Nix Flake for Neovim 0.12 with tree-sitter-cli and clipboard support
+# A basic Nix Flake for Neovim 0.12 with Support for my personal configuration [here](https://www.github.com/umutondersu/nvim)